| |

 no way of knowing if you subjected the heater to the

-However, if was the cause of the problem, there should be
+failure.
+However, if was the cause of the problem,

-copper present, in the pool water.
-Have the water tested for
+there should be copper present, in the pool water.
+Have the

-problem?
-I don't know if this heater is different, but a
+have prevented this problem?
+I don't know if this heater is

 helps to better distribute the heat, by dramatically